mdn/stumptown-content/project-docs/linter-spec.md

 - contain a `<p>` element
 - that is not a note or a warning
 - before the interactive example or the first `<h2>`, whichever comes first

-#### prose.description?

-This is an optional prose ingredient.
-To satisfy the ingredient, if the page contains an `h2#Description` section, then it must appear in the place specified by the recipe.

 #### prose.\*